Welcome

 At the core of my philosophy regarding therapy and counselling lies a deep belief in the inherent potential within every person.
 Life can sometimes present us with obstacles that hinder our progress, but together, we can overcome them.
 I am committed to providing a safe, non-judgmental therapy space where we can work as a team, with an environment of trust and openness.

-I have been influenced by the work of Carl Rogers, Irvin Yalom, and Gabor Maté, among many others.
 By integrating different therapy and counselling approaches, I endeavour to provide a holistic and comprehensive approach to therapy that addresses the emotional, relational, and behavioral aspects of your challenges.
 Together, we can tailor our sessions towards meeting your unique goals and empowering you to lead a fulfilling, meaningful life.

 Whether you're seeking short-term counselling or embarking on a more extended exploration with long-term psychotherapy, I am here to support you.
 We can work together to determine the most appropriate duration of therapy or counselling based on your needs and goals.